Director: Stephen C. Thomas

 The increasing prominence of China in world affairs has made knowledge of Chinese language and cultures a valuable asset in numerous fields.
 Today, career opportunities abound for Chinese studies graduates in government, international business, banking and financial services, law, medicine, journalism and graduate study in sinology.
 The breadth of the program’s course offerings, coupled with the resources of the faculty, ensures that its graduates will be especially well prepared for any of these professional pursuits.

 The program in Chinese studies offers a host of study abroad opportunities throughout the academic year and every summer.
-UC Denver has on-going programs at the China Agricultural University in Beijing.
-Study abroad programs of two weeks to one year in length may be arranged, and program faculty can help students enroll in intensive Chinese language programs.
+UC Denver has on-going programs in Beijing and Taipei, as well as an association with Yunnan University in Kunming.
+Study abroad programs of five weeks to one year in length may be arranged, and program faculty can help students enroll in intensive Chinese language programs in Taiwan or on the mainland.
 Students pursuing the minor in Chinese language and area studies are encouraged to complete the program with a period of residence and study in China.